 After 9/11, the Federal Bureau of Investigation instated the State and Local Law Enforcement Executives and Elected Officials Security Clearance Initiative.
 This initiative allows state law enforcement members and some public officials to gain access to classified information that may affect their state or municipality.
 To receive this clearance, however, the applicant must go through a rigorous vetting process.

 If you are looking to receive a security clearance under the State and Local Law Enforcement Executives and Elected Officials Security Clearance Initiative, then it may be time to seek legal counsel.
-At Claery & Green, LLP, our national security clearance attorneys have been helping clients navigate this process for more than 30 years.
+At Claery & Hammond, LLP, our national security clearance attorneys have collectively been helping clients navigate this process for more 50 years.
 We know what it takes to gain this type of status and how to clearly assert the qualifications of our clients.

 Ready to learn more about how our firm can assist you in the process?
 Contact our team today.